TalanSoft/www-talansoft-com-wiki/VlkGuides/getting-started-04-Import-and-Export.md

 * This method is to create an application version of the entire project.
 This application can then be played on any device without issue.

 ##### Player Level File
+* This method creates a file version of a specific level.
+However unlike **Exe Export**, you require the Valkyrie Software itself to open the Level File.

 ##### Project File
 * This method allows you to compressed your entire project file.
 Drastically reducing the file size for the ease of file transfer.